ptuls/radio_murakami/README.md

 - [The Underground Worlds of Haruki Murakami](https://www.newyorker.com/culture/the-new-yorker-interview/the-underground-worlds-of-haruki-murakami)

 ### Tweets

 [@Murakami_kz](https://twitter.com/Murakami_kz)

 ## Model

-We fine tuned a GPT-2 and BERT model using the datasets above.
+We fine tuned a GPT-2 model using the datasets above.
+You can fine-tune the model simply by using a pre-trained GPT-2 model on the data from [here](https://huggingface.co/transformers/model_doc/gpt2.html#).

 ## Contributors